isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/00a-SC-PR-info.md

 For more details and to apply for the SHN waiver under the PCA, click [here](/pca/scpr-requirement-and-process).

-### Singapore Citizens and PRs on Reciprocal Green Lane (RGL)
+### Singapore Citizens and Permanent Residents  on Reciprocal Green Lane (RGL)

 Click [here](/rgl/returning) for details on travel to Singapore using the RGL.

 ### Singapore Citizens and Permanent Residents Travelling From Hong Kong SAR on Travel Bubble Arrangement

-Singapore Citizens and Permanent Residents travelling to Singapore from Hong Kong SAR may take either:
+Singapore Citizens and Singapore Permanent Residents travelling to Singapore from Hong Kong SAR may take either:
 <ol style="font-size:20px; list-style-type:upper-alpha;">
   <li style="font-size:18px; list-style-type:upper-alpha;">a flight designated by the Singapore Government and HKSAR Government; or </li>
    <li style="font-size:18px; list-style-type:upper-alpha;"> a non-designated flight.</li>